fabianetto/coolvebco/README.md

 HTML5 + CSS3
 Google fonts

 This is the desktop only version of the prototype.
+The spanish version was removed for the sample.

 Tools used:
 Bootstrap framework v3.3.5